The Complete VR Training Center VR Core Series

 Virtual reality (VR) and its immersive storytelling capabilities are a rapidly emerging field of interest for theater performers, filmmakers, content creators, and anyone looking to learn, explore, and experience a world of new stories in a creative, new frontier of storytelling.
 This is the new age of media that is affecting the performance industry worldwide.

-This course begins instruction on January 25th, 2021.
+This one-of-a-kind IMMERSIVE course begins instruction on September 23rd, 2021.
 Students should enroll now to save their place for this exciting series of courses.

 StartHow to Use this Course